house-of-balance/CHILL/README.md

 Step 4.
 Extract the zip file and open a terminal where you extracted it.

 Step 5.
 In the terminal, type `node bot.js`

+If you see: "Ready!" in the terminal, that means you did it!
+If you got errors, try again!